-Lets talk about the German Hamburger patties.
-The German beef dish has many different names depending where you are in Germany.
+Today you will learn how to make the German Hamburger, Frikadelle or Bulette.
+This German meat dish has different names depending on the location in Germany.
 Common names are "Frikadelle" or "Bulette".
-The German Hamburger looks almost like an Hamburger but is thicker and contains also some bread and egg.
-In the North of Germany they call them "Bulette", in the South "Fleischpflanzerl" or "Fleischkuechle", but in general they are called "Frikadelle".
-In the Black Forest region, we call them "Fleischkuechle" (which means little meat cakes).
+The German Hamburger looks almost like an Hamburger but is thicker and contains aside meat, some bread and egg.
+In the North of Germany they call them "Bulette", in the South "Fleischpflanzerl" or "Fleischkuechle" as they call them in the Swabian region.
+The classic side dish for the Bulette is potato salad.

-Frikadellen taste good warm or cold.
-They are a perfect snack as well; you would place them into a bun (Broetchen), and eat it with some mustard; it is very simple.
-You also can use bison meat instead of beef, or a mix of half beef, half pork.
-As a warm dish enjoy them with potato salad or French fries.
-Enjoy!
+Enjoy them warm or cold.
+They make a perfect snack as well.
+Just place them into a roll (Broetchen), and add some mustard.
+It's a delicious snack!
+You also can use bison meat instead of beef, or a mix of half beef and half pork.
+Happy Cooking!

-1 dry German bun (or some dry baguette bread if you don't have German buns)
+1 dry German bun (or some dry baguette)

-- Soak the bread or bun in cold water, when soaked squeeze out the water; mix it with the meat.
+- Soak the bread or bun in cold water, when soaked squeeze out the water.

-- Peel onion and chop it into very small pieces, add to the meat.
+- Peel onion, chop it into very small pieces, add to meat.

 - Form flat hamburgers out of the meat (diameter about 6-8cm).